greg-crl/indexes-for-performance/narrative/cardinality.md

 ```

 The index on `price` produced a search span of only half a million rows, much smaller than the 2.5 million row span implied by `format = ‘paperback’`.

+### Conclusion

+We create indexes to serve queries.
+Often, we create a particular index to improve the performance of a specific query.
+It makes sense to define indexes that offer the smallest search span for the columns your query filters on.
+Knowing the cardinality of the columns in your query makes it easier to define indexes that most improve your query's performance.

 [Next Section](compound.md)